-ACG Strathallan has offered the Cambridge programme since it first opened in 2001, and is one of five ACG schools based in New Zealand which all offer the Duke of Edinburgh’s International Award.
+ACG Strathallan has offered the Cambridge programme since it first opened in 2001.
+It is one of five ACG schools based in Aotearoa/New Zealand which all offer the Duke of Edinburgh’s International Award.

-Robyn Pryor, Deputy Principal at ACG Strathallan, said: ‘We introduced the Award in 2003 to provide students with an opportunity to develop a number of core skills such as leadership, teamwork and confidence.
-It supports our aim of providing students with a holistic education which complements the academic Cambridge programmes we offer.
+Robyn Pryor, Deputy Principal at ACG Strathallan, says: ‘We introduced the Award in 2003 to provide students with an opportunity to develop a number of core skills such as leadership, teamwork and confidence.
+It supports our aim of providing students with a holistic education which complements the academic Cambridge programmes we offer.’

-‘It’s a great way for students to develop their skills and ability in a number of areas,’ she said.
+‘It’s a great way for students to develop their skills and ability in a number of areas,’ she says.

 ‘The scheme develops leadership skills through encouraging self-reliance, perseverance and a sense of responsibility to others.
 The various components of the Award give students a safe environment to push themselves outside their comfort zone and build confidence and self-esteem.’

 Robyn says the Award is very student driven, starting with participants having to decide on the skill or service they want to do.